 Burnt Edges

-This card has many, many problems (wrong card stock, wrong fonts, wrong colors) but there is one thing that caught my eye when I first looked at the card.
-See the dark browning along the edges?
+This card has many problems (wrong card stock, fonts, colors), but one thing caught my eye when I first looked at it: the dark browning along the edges.

-Certainly a sign that someone took a lighter to this card or even baked in in the oven (yep that's a thing) to try and burn and age the edges of the card.
+It is certainly a sign that someone took a lighter to this card or even baked it in the oven (yep, that’s a thing) to try and burn and age the edges of the card.

-Sure, a card can get burnt, but it's not really all that common.
-So if see that sort of burnt look around the edges (more so on the bottom left), it is very likely to be a fake.
+Sure, a card can get burnt, but it’s not all that common.
+So, if you see that sort of burnt look around the edges (more so on the bottom left), it will likely be a fake.

 Spider Wrinkling

-One of the most common methods of artificially aging a card involves soaking the card to give it the appearance of a very old card.
-Often cards are soaked in tea or even coffee grounds to make the cards look really old.
+One of the most common methods of artificially aging a card involves soaking it to give it the appearance of a very old card.
+Often, cards are soaked in tea or even coffee grounds to make them look really old.

-Here's a scrap-booker doing what a card scammer might to do artificially age a card.
-Note the burning she does to the paper as well.
-I'm sure many card doctors have probably watched this video or ones like it (thanks YouTube).
+Here’s a crafter doing what a card scammer might do to artificially age a card, including dumping tea all over the paper.
+Note the burning he does to the paper as well.
+I’m sure many card doctors have probably watched this video or ones like it (thanks, YouTube).

 The good thing is that it's quite easy to detect a card that has been soaked.
 Here's an artificially aged T206 Cobb Red Portrait that recently fooled some unsuspecting buyers on eBay.